Seagate/cortx-motr/doc/Motr_LNet_Transport.rst

      #.
 When a buffer pool is in use, the component puts the buffer back in the buffer pool so it can be re-used.

      #.
 When a buffer pool is not in use, the component may re-enqueue the network buffer after processing is complete, as there is no space remaining in the buffer for additional messages.

+**Sending non-bulk messages from Motr components**

+A Motr component, whether a user-space server, user-space tool or kernel file system client uses the following pattern to use the LNet transport to send messages to another component.
+Memory for send queues can be allocated once, or the send buffer can be built up dynamically from serialized data and references to existing memory.

+#.
+The component optionally allocates memory to one or more M0_net_buffer objects and registers those objects with the network layer.
+These network buffers are a pool of message send buffers.

+#.
+To send a message, the component uses one of two strategies.

+   #.
+The component selects one of the buffers previously allocated and serializes the message data into that buffer.

+   #.
+The component builds up a fresh M0_net_buffer object out of memory pages newly allocated and references to other memory (to avoid copies), and registers the resulting object with the network layer.

+#.
+The component enqueues the message for transmission.

+#.
+When a buffer operation completes, it uses one of two strategies, corresponding to the earlier approach.

+  #.
+If the component used previously allocated buffers, it returns the buffer to the pool of send buffers.

+  #.
+If the component built up the buffer from partly serialized and partly referenced data, it de-registers the buffer and de-provisions the memory.